-- Journal Articles: I regularly search through the journals on ASHA.org when I’m working on my “question of the month.”
+- Journal Articles: I regularly search through the journals on ASHA when I’m working on my “question of the month.”
 They have a lot of relevant articles, but I remember my graduate school professor telling me to not only rely on them.
 I’m not exactly keen on spending $15 for one article, but I will if I absolutely need it.
 I often save the abstract and head to the university library to look at a handful of articles at a time.

-- SpeechPathology.com ($99/year): I also have found that SpeechPathology.com (affiliate link) has some great presentations too.
+- SpeechPathology.com ($99/year): I also have found that SpeechPathology.com (affiliate link) has some great presentations, too.
 I get to learn from experts in the field, who often help me dig through the research more quickly than I would on my own.
 (I check the citations if I decide I want to learn more.)
 I also earn CEU credits at the same time.
-Since I complete about one lecture a month, I don’t have to work about CEUs!
+Since I complete about one lecture a month, I don’t have to worry about CEUs!

 I keep all of my notes in an Evernote folder.
-(This makes it easy to reference them later, although a notebook or Word document would work too!)
+(This makes it easy to reference them later, although a notebook or a Word document would work, too!)
 Because I often come up with my “topics” with a particular student in mind, it’s really easy to make the articles/presentations relevant.
 I include a section to jot down any practical applications of the research, which helps me use what I learned with my students.
-I still have a long way to go, but–by taking a bite-size piece every month–I’m able to keep learning and improving.
+I still have a long way to go, but–by taking a bite-sized piece every month–I’m able to keep learning and improving.